 Suprasegmental signs; bindi, tippi and addak

-Gurmukhi script has three suprasegmental signs; bindi, tippi and addak, which are used with Gurmukhi vowel signs to represent the suprasegmental phonemes’ nasality, gemination and stress.
-These suprasegmental signs are called lagakhars in Punjabi [114].
+Gurmukhi script has three suprasegmental signs: bindi, tippi and addak.
+The main fuction of these symbols is to denote nasalization of vowel (tippi), which is a superasegmental phoneme but it is also used to denote the germination of nasal consonants, which is segmental.
+The symbol addak is also used to denote the stress (as in ਇੱਕ and germination as in ਇੱਕੀ), which is suprasegmental.
+Bindi is also suprasegmental.
+These signs are called lagakhars in Punjabi [114].
 Every vowel in Punjabi has a nasalized version.
 Bindi and Tippi are allographic variants of the nasal meaning that in Gurmukhi, both bindi and tippi signs are used to nasalize vowels.
 Addak is used to represent gemination and stress.
 The following subsections describe the usage of these signs.

 The Bindi (ਂ-U+0A02)